-The sampling of surface water can be problematic, particularly as rivers have strong season flows and many are ephemeral, and therefore the concentrations of chemicals tend to vary greatly depending on the time of year.
+The sampling of surface water can be problematic, particularly as rivers have strong seasonal flows and many are ephemeral, and therefore the concentrations of chemicals tend to vary greatly depending on the time of year.
 To appreciate the seasonal variations in pollutant levels there would need to be a significant sampling effort, and therefore it is more sensible to take a precautionary approach and include within the standard the requirement that disposal sites should be greater than 500m from surface water resources.
 This distance can be increased if the water body is considered particularly sensitive.

-In summary, while monitoring is recommended if feasible in terms of funding and practicalities, it is not required on a compulsory basis.
+In summary, while monitoring is recommended if feasible in terms of funding and practicalities, in many cases it is not initially required on a compulsory basis.
+However, a precautionary approach to monitor groundwater is recommended where there is any doubt, and local authorities should discuss protection of water resources with the Ministry of Agriculture, Water and Forestry.